SyedOsamaAhmed/mongodb/README.md

 # Mongodb
-learnt basics of database connectivity and data manipulation(insertion,dletion,update) in mongodb database.
+learnt basics of database connectivity and data manipulation(CRUD operations) in mongodb database.
+Api creation and basics using mongoose.